safe-global/safe-modules/paymaster-analysis/README.md

 1. Rename the `.env.example` to `.env`.
 2. Fill the required values of `.env`.
 3. Based on which paymaster to run, check the `package.json` file to see the script.
-Further, you can check the `README.md` files in the corresponding paymaster folders to see the individual command.
+Furthermore, you can check the `README.md` files in the corresponding paymaster folders to see the individual command.

 NOTE: If you run a paymaster analysis twice or more without changing the salt for Safe Creation, then only the operation will execute through paymaster, rather than Safe Creation and Operation.